code-423n4/2023-10-zksync/docs/Smart contract Section/L1 smart contracts.md

 This document presumes familiarity with Rollup.
 For a better understanding, consider reading the Rollup introduction [here](https://era.zksync.io/docs/reference/concepts/rollups.html).

 Unlike Ethereum, zkSync Era doesn't need to have its separate consensus to achieve a high level of decentralization.
-Instead, it inherits security guarantees from Ethereum, on which it stores information about changes in the blockchain, providing validity proofs for state transition, implementing a communication mechanism, etc. In practice, all this is achieved by Smart Contracts built on top of Ethereum. his document details the architecture of zkSync contracts on Ethereum Layer 1.
+Instead, it inherits security guarantees from Ethereum, on which it stores information about changes in the blockchain, providing validity proofs for state transition, implementing a communication mechanism, etc. In practice, all this is achieved by Smart Contracts built on top of Ethereum.
+This document details the architecture of zkSync contracts on Ethereum Layer 1.

 ## Diamond